mattyschell/stratum/README.md

 # Provision Database Tables and Support Objects

-We will connect as the 'stratum' user and create objects under each schema.
-Export the stratum user password.
+We will connect as the newly created 'stratum' user and create empty database objects under each schema.
+Export the stratum user password as the standard PGPASSWORD.

 Uncomment line 3 if you want to drop all objects and then re-create.

     $ export PGDATABASE=bse
-    $ export PGPASSWORD=BeMyDataBae!
+    $ export PGPASSWORD=PostGisIsMyDatabae!
     $ #psql -t -f ./src/main/sql/definition/postgresql/teardown-schema.sql
     $ psql -t -f ./src/main/sql/definition/postgresql/schema.sql

 # Integration Tests

+Tests that everything was created as expected.
+Should succeed for any user with public role access on the database.
+The stratum user is fine too.
+Externalize connection details.

 Requires python 3+ in addition to psql.

-    Should succeed for a public user on the database but stratum user is fine too.
-Externalize connection details.

     $ export PGDATABASE=bse
     $ export PGPASSWORD=BeMyDataBae!
-    $ python test/run_test.py "test/stratum_catalog.sql" "test/catalog_expected"
+    $ ./src/test/run_all_tests.sh